panglesd/slipshow/CONTRIBUTING.md

 - `release/` for scripts used in the release process
 - `test/` for tests
 - `vendor/` for vendored library, see the vendoring section of this document
+- `static_data/` contains static data such as highlightjs code to embed in a presentation.
 - `src/` for the source:
   - `src/engine/` for all code running in the browser
   - `src/engine/runtime/` contains the code for the engine, the part translated to